 We will admit that when we did this last year we were comped but it was so much fun and so interesting we are actually willing to pay to do it again.
 We wrote a post on it last year that will give you some of the scoop.
 This is not a bunch of idiots recklessly running around with jet skis and ‘tude.
 It’s a fun but respectful water experience of nature that is an almost 4 hour drive through The Everglades including plenty of dolphin sightings.

 Brilliant Tips: Tell them we sent you so maybe we’ll get another freebie.
 Wear lots and lots of sunscreen or better yet SPF clothing, and a hat and shoes that can get wet.
 Stick a peanut butter sandwich or some other snack in your bag and take water (although they provide it you may want more).
 You can leave your camera behind because, included in the price, they give you an excellent DVD of the pictures from your trip.
 Have some cash in your pocket for a tip – they really earn it.

 Another water-based way to have fun is to rent a catamaran from Cool Bean Cruises.

 They are actually over the bridge and to the left onto the Isle of Capri about 15 minutes from Marco.
 Their captain will chat or not as you prefer, take you out for a private lovely sunset cruise for up to 6 people for between $300 and $350 depending on the coupons you find in local flyers and if you pay with cash.
 The boats are beautiful, the captains and first mates very knowledgable and the champagne they serve at sunset is even decent!

 This post if longer than most guidebooks so thanks if you’ve read this far.

 There’s much much more to do in this area – some of it is even free such as various nature and birdwatching tours.
-You can also parasail, go to the Botanical Gardens in Naples or to shop or eat there and you can take a ferry to Key West right from Rose Marina on Marco lsland.
+You can also parasail, visit Naples (about 30 minutes away) to shop or eat and you can take a ferry to Key West right from Rose Marina on Marco lsland.